 You can use a garden hose to mist the leaves and stems of potted plants.
 Or you could try sprinkling the soil with a fine mist of water.
 This method works well because it doesn’t splash around too much.

-If you’re worried about overwatering, you can always add a little fertilizer to the soil.
+If you’re worried about overwatering, you can always add fertilizer to the soil.
 Make sure you give your plants the correct amount based on their needs.

 2. Keep the fertilizer in your hand

 The best way to grow plants during the cold months is to let nature take its course.
-You don’t need to buy fertilizer for indoor plants in the winter because they’re already receiving what they need naturally.
+You don’t need to buy fertilizer for indoor plants in the winter because they naturally receive what they need.

-If you want to give your plants some extra nutrients, use a liquid feeder like the one shown here.
-This device allows you to add water and fertilizers directly into the soil without worrying about spills or leaks.
+Use a liquid feeder like the one shown here to give your plants some extra nutrients.
+This device lets you add water and fertilizers directly into the soil without worrying about spills or leaks.

 3. Raise humidity levels when needed

 Humidity plays a big role in indoor gardening.
-Plants require moisture to grow properly; without enough water, they’ll struggle to survive.
+Plants require moisture to grow properly; they’ll struggle to survive without enough water.
 If you’re growing houseplants, there are several things you can do to keep the air moist.

 You can also use a humidifier.
 Humidifiers work by adding moisture to the air.
 There are many different types of humidifiers, including ultrasonic, evaporative, and electric.
 Ultrasonic humidifiers tend to be smaller and quieter than others.

-Finally, you can simply open windows and doors during the day to let in some fresh air.
+Finally, you can open windows and doors during the day for fresh air.
 This will naturally raise the humidity level, but you might want to close those same windows and doors in the evening to prevent excess heat loss.

 4. Always keep temperatures stable